 What to know before you search

-Eligibility often depends on MS type (relapsing or progressive), recent activity on MRI, prior treatments, and disability level.
+Eligibility often depends on MS type (relapsing or progressive), recent activity on MRI, prior treatments, disability level, and sometimes biomarkers or genetic factors.

 What types of trials are currently open

-- Stem cell trials — Studies of stem cell transplant for aggressive or treatment-resistant MS.
+- Stem cell trials — Studies of hematopoietic stem cell transplant for aggressive or treatment-resistant MS. These involve chemotherapy to clear the immune system, then reintroduction of your own stem cells.

-- Symptom trials — Testing treatments for fatigue, walking, bladder problems, and cognitive symptoms.
+- Symptom trials — Testing treatments for fatigue, walking problems, bladder symptoms, and cognitive issues.
+These aim to improve daily function even when disease activity is controlled.

 Recently added Multiple Sclerosis trials